-Selecting the right data integration products is critical to meeting the increasing demand in companies for data that can help drive more informed business decisions.
-The tool you choose to integrate and translate this data into information that can generate actionable business insights must fulfill your organization's requirements.
+Selecting the right data integration tools and software is critical to meet the increasing demand for data that helps drive more informed business decisions.
+The tool a company chooses to integrate and translate this very data must also fulfill the organization's requirements.
 Otherwise, it will become expensive, unused shelfware.
 Even worse, custom manual coding of integration scripts -- with all its downsides -- will prevail.

-The data integration product evaluation process starts with gathering and prioritizing requirements such as source and target systems, the types of data you have to pull together and the forms of integration that will be needed.
-There can be a lot of variables in those requirements.
-For example, you may have a mix of structured and unstructured data to integrate.
-And the data integration platforms now offered by vendors support a variety of integration use cases: extract, transform and load processes; application integration; cloud-based and real-time integration; data virtualization; data cleansing; and data profiling.
+Evaluating data integration products starts with gathering and prioritizing requirements such as source and target systems.
+These systems will dictate the types of data that IT admins will have to pull together and the forms of integration necessary.
+There are many variables in those requirements.
+For example, the company may have a mix of structured and unstructured data to integrate.
+There is also great variability in the tasks that may be required -- from data extract, transform and load processes and application integration to cloud and real-time data integration, data virtualization and related functions like data cleansing and data profiling.

-Once you have the requirements in hand, you can move on to creating a list of specific features and functions to evaluate products against.
-Ultimately, your organization needs to select the data integration tool that's the best fit for its use cases and budget, and one that can be implemented given your enterprise's resources and skills -- not necessarily the most feature-laden product, or one deemed the best by industry analysts.
+Once the requirements are in hand, the next step is to create a list of specific features and functions to compare and evaluate.
+Ultimately, an organization needs to select the data integration tool that's the best fit for its use cases and budget as well as its resources and skills -- not necessarily the most highly ranked or feature-laden product.

 Data integration product evaluation and selection criteria

 To simplify the selection process, classify the list of features and functions for data integration tools and software as must-haves, should-haves, nice-to-haves and will-not-use items.